 Cannons are very interesting so far, but it seems that they’re too overpowered and support defensive playstyles too much.
-Cannons need to balanced, like have them be more inaccurate or have duds every once in awhile
+Cannons need to be balanced, like have them be more inaccurate or have duds every once in awhile

 I think it’s worse for defensive playstyles if your cannons get took out you have to attack there is no playing defense when your opponent has cannons